 Mariane Bezaire (Boston University, USA)

 Giorgio Ascoli (George Mason University, USA)

 Marlene Bartos (University of Freiburg, Germany)

 Nelson Spruston* (Janelia, USA)

 Francesca Cacucci (UCL, London, UK)

 Alain Destexhe, Katherine Fregnac, Szabolcs Kali, Audrey Mercer, Michele Migliore, Eilif Muller, Armando Romani, Katrien Van Look.

-The meeting will be held at the The European Institute for Theoretical Neuroscience, located at 74 Rue du Faubourg Saint-Antoine in Paris, France.
+The meeting was held at the The European Institute for Theoretical Neuroscience, located at 74 Rue du Faubourg Saint-Antoine in Paris, France.

-The meeting organizers gratefully acknowledge the support of the European Institute for Theoretical Neuroscience, the European Union through the Human Brain Project from the European Union Seventh Framework Program (FP7/2007-2013) under grant agreement no. 604102 (HBP), and support from the Swiss ETH Domain for the Blue Brain Project (BBP).
+The meeting organizers gratefully acknowledge the support of the European Institute for Theoretical Neuroscience, the European Union through the Human Brain Project from the European Union H2020 FET program under grant agreement no. 720270 (HBP SGA1), and support from the Swiss ETH Domain for the Blue Brain Project (BBP).